ojilles/jilles.net/_posts/2013-08-22-doing-graphite-derivates-correctly.md

 Possible causes are:

 * Servers were not able to push data to graphite
 * Internal counters got looped b/c integer space
 * Internal counters got reset b/c service restart (or similar)

-What causes these spikes?
+How does this change our aggregated data?
 Due to the fact that we first sum the different data sources, the data looks like this right before reaching the `nonNegativeDerivative()` function:

 ![Summed data][pic3]

 And indeed a proper derivation of this data would give you these spikes.
-The solution to this is to put the `nonNegativeDerivative` closest to the data source.
-(NB: You would not necessarily see these spikes if you are only looking at one data source, but then... why are you using Graphite?)
+The solution to this is to put the `nonNegativeDerivative` closest to the data source, like so:

 From: `nonNegativeDerivative(sumSeries(cs-*.aggregation-cpu-average.cpu-user.value))`